'I thought I saw a terrorist': How to manage false alarms, blind fear and panic

 Rumors of a terrorist gunman escalated at LAX.
 A panicked crowd trampled an old woman, snapping her femur.
 In our best Dick Cheney voice: "If you allow blind fear to disrupt society, the terrorists have already won."

-A loud noise caused a panic at Los Angeles International Airport (LAX) this past Saturday.
+A loud noise caused a panic at Los Angeles International Airport (LAX) on a recent Saturday in late August.
 At 8:45pm, passengers who were quietly waiting for their flights suddenly mobilized into a panicked herd, running in all directions, live-tweeting videos, and screaming about a shooter.
 But there was no shooter, according to local ABC affiliate WKOW.
 Police evacuated the suspected terminals and did a thorough investigation, but found no viable threat.
 The noise that shut down an entire airport and backed up flights into Monday morning was a literal false alarm.

 That incident is far from the only time Americans freaked out at a false threat.
 Earlier this month, passengers at Kennedy International Airport in New York City went into the same sort of panic over another literal false alarm.
 Mall patrons in North Carolina, Michigan, and Florida did too.
 In every incident, mass hysteria broke out.

 People were injured, even trampled, over perceived threats, causing much more damage and fear than if they had simply waited for further information before reacting.
 That's hard to do, especially with such a serious situation as a terrorist threat.
 But it's just psychological conditioning; reacting calmly to a potential terrorist threat is a choice you can make.
 Neurobiologically speaking, you can stimulate the production of acetylcholine, a “tranquilizer that you can self-administer simply by taking a few deep breaths with long exhales," according to Psychology Today.
 Game designer Jane McGonigal explains the technique here:

 A group of former Navy SEALS who offer safety training for mass shootings offers these survival tips as well: